ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_12/README.md

 	  userdata.img: User data partition image.

-By following this process, you can build the entire Android 12 source professionally and efficiently.
+By following this process, the entire Android 12 source can be built professionally and efficiently.

 Troubleshooting or optimizing chapters are missing!